zkhorozianbc/TitleFlex-Zillow-Realtor-scraper/README.md

 ```

 ## Data
-See property_data.json for anonymized, example output from random property
+See property_data.json for random and anonymized example output